Plane partitions with a "pit": generating functions and representation theory: Introduction

 \textbf{Acknowledgments.} We thank A. Babichenko, E.~Gorsky, A.~Kirillov, A.~Litvinov, I.~Makhlin, G.~Mutafyan, G.~Olshanski, Y.~Pugai, A.~Sergeev for interest to our work and discussions.
 We are grateful to anonymous referee for the careful reading and huge number of valuable comments.

-The article was prepared within the framework of a subsidy granted to the National Research University Higher School of Economics by the Government of the Russian Federation for the implementation of the Global Competitiveness Program.
-M. B. acknowledges the financial support of Simons-IUM fellowship, RFBR grant mol\_a\_ved 15-32-20974 and Young Russian Math Contest.
+This work has been funded by the Russian Academic Excellence Project ‘5-100’.
+M.~B.~acknowledges the financial support of Simons-IUM fellowship, RFBR grant mol\_a\_ved 15-32-20974 and Young Russian Math Contest.